Maria Branwell: Courtship and marriage

 Befitting the close family that the Branwells were, also married on that day at the same hour were Maria's youngest sister, Charlotte, to her cousin Joseph Branwell at the parish church of Madron in Cornwall.

 Later life

 Maria and Patrick's first home was Clough House in Hightown.
-Their first two children, Maria and Elizabeth, were born there in 1813/1814 and 1815.
+Their first two children, Maria and Elizabeth, were born there in 1813 or 1814 and in 1815.
 Their second home was in Thornton, where their remaining children were born: